 Biography

 Megan Torti was appointed Principal Flute of the North Carolina Symphony beginning in the 2024–25 season, holding the Mr. and Mrs. George M. Stephens Chair.
-Before joining the orchestra, she performed regularly with the New York Philharmonic and appeared with the Detroit Symphony, Houston Symphony, Jacksonville Symphony, and Tulsa Symphony, as well as the Orchestra of St. Luke’s, among others.
-She has also performed as guest principal flutist with the Baltimore Symphony.
+Before joining the orchestra, she performed regularly with the New York Philharmonic and appeared on their Sony Classical recording, A Gathering of Friends, featuring John Williams and Yo-Yo Ma.
+She has also performed with the Detroit Symphony, Houston Symphony, Jacksonville Symphony, and Tulsa Symphony, as well as the Orchestra of St. Luke’s, and as guest principal flutist with the Baltimore Symphony.

 Torti holds a Master’s degree in Orchestral Performance from the Manhattan School of Music, where she received the Hugo Kortschak Award for outstanding achievement in chamber music.
 She earned her Bachelor’s degree from Rice University’s Shepherd School of Music, graduating with distinction in research and creative works.
 Her principal teachers include Robert Langevin and Leone Buyse.